 As a result, learning what mattress to buy to fit your sleeping posture can help improve comfort and reduce aches and pains.

-The base of the spine of people who sleep on their backs is put under the most tension.
-When a mattress is overly soft, the torso sinks into the bed more than the lower body and upper back, causing a U-shape that can cause discomfort.
+People who sleep on their backs put the most pressure on the base of their spine.
+When a mattress is overly soft, the torso sinks into the bed more than the lower body and upper back, causing a U-shape that can cause discomfort and back pain.

-At the same time, an overly firm mattress will not accurately support the slight curve of the lower back.
-So, if you are interested in some tips for buying a new mattress, remember that a medium-firm to firm mattress with modest to medium contouring is recommended for back sleepers.
+At the same time, an overly stiff mattress will not adequately support the slight curve of the lower back.
+Therefore, if you are interested in some tips for buying a new mattress, remember that a medium-firm mattress with modest-to-medium contouring is recommended for back sleepers.

-Side sleepers have strong pressure points in the areas of the body that are the widest, such as the hips and shoulders.
+Side sleepers’ main pressure points are the widest areas of the body, such as the hips and shoulders.
 If you sleep on a mattress that is too soft, those areas will be out of alignment with the other parts of your spine.

 On the other hand, if the mattress is too firm, these points will likely be misaligned.
-Therefore, side sleepers interested in how to pick the right mattress should know that they will benefit from a bed that is medium-soft to medium-firm.
+Therefore, side sleepers interested in how to pick the right mattress should know that they will benefit from a bed with medium firmness (medium-soft to medium-firm).

 Stomach sleepers are similar to back sleepers in that they place the most strain on the lower back.
 So, if you’re a stomach sleeper and want to know how to choose a new mattress, remember that a firm mattress is the best choice for you.

-Combination sleepers are those that tend to move through multiple positions during the night.
+Combination sleepers are those who tend to shift through multiple positions during the night.
 They should choose a mattress according to their preferred sleeping position.

-If, by chance, they don’t have a preferred sleeping position, their best option is medium-firm.
+If they don’t have a preferred sleeping position, their best option is medium-firm.
 They should also search for a flexible mattress that allows for effortless bed mobility and motion isolation if they share their bed.

 Mattress Pricing Guide

 A comfortable bed is a crucial investment for your health and well-being.
-So, when considering how to shop for a mattress, the price is another important aspect to consider as it’s sure to be one of the most frequently used pieces of furniture in your house.
+So, when learning how to shop for a mattress, you need to figure out what price a new mattress is worth.

-As many mattress comparison guides indicate, mattresses are available at many different prices, from low-cost models to six-figure designer ones.
-Aside from these exceptions, most mattresses cost between $700 and $3,000.
+As many mattress comparison guides indicate, the price range for beds includes low-cost models to six-figure designer options.
+However, the latter is the exception, as most mattresses cost between $700 and $3,000.

-Every mattress construction comparison shows that brands with many features and supreme durability are usually more expensive.
-However, a more expensive mattress does not always equal a better one, which is excellent news for individuals on a tight budget.
+Every mattress construction comparison shows that mattress brands with multiple features and supreme durability are usually more expensive.
+However, a pricey mattress does not always equal a better one, which is excellent news for individuals on a tight budget.

-Mattress prices are influenced by several factors, including the ones below.
+Mattress prices are influenced by several factors, including:

-Some materials, like latex, are more expensive.
-Furthermore, when making a mattress materials comparison, keep in mind that the use of hand-crafted, organic, high-end, or otherwise unique materials might raise a mattress’s price.
+Some materials, like natural latex, are more expensive.
+Furthermore, when making a mattress materials comparison, remember that using hand-crafted, organic, high-end, or otherwise unique materials will raise a mattress’s price.

 The manner in which a mattress is constructed has an impact on its cost.
 Generally speaking, thicker beds with more layers are known as the best mattresses and are more expensive.

-When thinking about how to select a cheaper mattress, it’s good to know that online purchases can save you money.
+When thinking about how to select a mattress, it’s good to know that online purchases can save you money.
 But if you prefer to buy a mattress in-store, you’ll benefit from getting to test it out and using your bargaining skills to maybe lower the price, even.